senyosimpson/blog/blog/content/posts/working-and-studying.md

 draft: false
 ---

 In my final year of undergraduate studies, I had the opportunity to work part-time for [Aerobotics](https://aerobotics.com/) ― an agritech startup.
 With a passion for development, an eagerness to learn and a curiosity for machine learning in the wild, I embraced the opportunity fully, despite having some reservations.
 How would I manage my final year of undergraduate studies and simultaneously deliver at an acceptable standard at work?
 As concerned as I was, it turned out to be an exceedingly positive and rewarding experience.
 This post aims to highlight some of the lessons I learned from this experience.
-It is an extension of a thread of tweets found here (insert link).
+It is an extension of a thread of [tweets](https://twitter.com/senyo_simpson/status/1158140495484325892).
 So, let's get into it!

 ## Choose the right company